 The Freedom in Tango

-The Declaration of Independence states, “We hold these truths to be self-evident: that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are life, liberty and the pursuit of happiness.
+The Declaration of Independence articulates, “We hold these truths to be self-evident: that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are life, liberty and the pursuit of happiness.
 That to secure these rights, governments are instituted among men, deriving their just powers from the consent of the governed, - That whenever any form of government becomes destructive of these ends, it is the right of the people to alter or to abolish it, and to institute new government, laying its foundation on such principles and organizing its powers in such form, as to them shall seem most likely to effect their safety and happiness.”

 How we view ourselves determines how we shape our political, economic, social, and cultural realities.
-Rousseau once said, “Man is born free, and everywhere he is in chains.”
+Rousseau famously stated, “Man is born free, and everywhere he is in chains.”
 We have created our own chains, and it is up to us to unchain ourselves.
 Sadly, our civilization has not yet matured to this understanding, as evidenced once again by recent reports of torture and other injustices.
 To be a truly free people, we must first understand what freedom means.
 There is still a long way to go before we achieve the kind of freedom envisioned in our Constitution.
 I can only hope that tango may help accelerate this process (see Tango and Equality).

 No comments: